LiquidFun/Airway/README.md

 * `raw_data` is the structure as created by Synapse 3D and cannot be directly used as input.
-We used the script in `scripts/separate-bronchus-files.sh` to create `raw_airway`:
+We used the script in `scripts/separate-bronchus-files.sh` to create `raw_airway`.
+The format of it is still described in the `DATADIR` graphic below for reference.
-* `raw_airway` is the same data as `raw_data`, but has been reformatted.
+* `raw_airway` is the same data as `raw_data`, but the directory structure has been reformatted.
 This was our input stage for the pipeline.
-See the DATADIR graphic below for more details on the file structure.
+See the `DATADIR` graphic below for more details on the file structure.
   The `IMG\d` files contain single slices for the CT scan, where -10000 was used for empty, and the rest were various values between -1000 to 1000.
 We assumed -10000 to be empty, and everything else to be a voxel of that type, as we already had segmented data.